-A comfortable cross-country trip aboard Amtrak simply requires a little planning and careful packing.
+These Amtrak packing tips only need a little planning and careful packing.

-Imagine yourself ensconced in your cozy roomette or tad larger bedroom (with an ensuite bathroom) as your train rolls along on its overland journey.
+Imagine yourself all cozy in your little roomette or tad larger bedroom (with an ensuite bathroom) as your train rolls along on its overland journey.
 You’ll slowly cross up and over towering mountain ranges aboard trains bearing nostalgic names like the Empire Builder, Southwest Chief or California Zephyr.

 Most likely, you’d stay a couple of days at either end of your trip, or even break up the trip with a night or two at a station stop along the way.
 Either way, one of the most important aspects to a great train ride is to know what and how to pack.